-We created a cohort of men aged \geq 66 years who were diagnosed with advanced prostate cancer between 2001 and 2004.
+We created a cohort of men aged 66 years who were diagnosed with advanced prostate cancer between 2001 and 2004.
 The variable 'Summary stage 2000' (summ2k1) from the SEER Patient Entitlement and Diagnosis Summary file (PEDSF), was used to identify advanced prostate cancer.
-As claims for the year prior to prostate cancer diagnosis are necessary to determine comorbidity, we included those who were at least 66 years old at diagnosis.
-We defined following phases of care: pre-diagnosis phase (1 year prior to prostate cancer diagnosis), treatment phase (1-year post prostate cancer diagnosis), and follow-up phase (4 years post treatment phase).
+As claims for the year prior to prostate cancer diagnosis are necessary to determine co-morbidity, we included those who were at least 66 years old at diagnosis.
+We defined following phases of care: pre-diagnosis phase (one year prior to prostate cancer diagnosis), treatment phase (one-year post prostate cancer diagnosis) and follow-up phase (four years post treatment phase).
+Non-cancer controls: A cancer free comparison group with and without substance use disorder was used to analyze the incremental burden of co-occurring substance use among patients with advanced prostate cancer, above and beyond that associated with advanced prostate cancer alone or substance use alone groups.
+For our cohort of advanced prostate cancer, we extracted a frequency matched (age and race) control group of men form the Medicare 5% non-cancer files.